samkenxstream/SAMkenxsolidity-update-number/README.md

 This project make a contract on a local testnet with truffle, the goal is to play with contract and look at how to interact with it from the front.

+You can test the app here : [update-number](https://vercel.com/pikooli/solidity-update-number/5QbKvhn8kMdXqEWhsnnvndZpkA3P).

+**Be sure to be connected to Kovan network.**

 You have two folder :

   - server, that hold the front